-How PV solar panels and installations work
+How PV solar panels work?

 “PV (photovoltaic) solar panels use rows of solar cells, made of a semiconductor material that reacts with sunlight to produce and electric current.”This electricity is then distributed around the property to power appliances and lighting, or if surplus to requirement, it is sold to the National Grid network.